lunar-moon/Graph2Topic/README.md

 # Graph2Topic
-Graph2Topic is a topic model based on PLMs and community detections.
+Graph2Topic(G2T) is a topic model based on PLMs and community detections.
 Our approach is able to get high quality topics without pre-specifying the number of topics.
+<font color="#871F78">!!!Attention: there some bugs in program, I will fix it at soon as possible</font>
 ## Prepare:
 pip install graph2topictm
 pip install